cmkobel/tabseq/README.md

 E. coli K12          16S    strand=+;source=CP329873    AAAGAATAAGTTAGGACAGCACTTTTTAAATGACATT...
 S. acidocaldarius    16S    strand=+;source=CP398723    AGAGAAAAAGTTATTACAGCACATTTAAAATGAAATT...
 ```
-(The ---⇥ symbol is used to illustrate a tab in the file, which would otherwise be invisible.)
+(The white space is supposed to resemble tap stops)

 The first line starting with a #-symbol is simply the header, defining the four columns that make up the structure of the .tabseq-format.
 Any line starting with a #-symbol is interpreted as a comment.
 Consequently, the header is unecessary, but may be included to make human-reading more straightforward.